 Mr. Glenn is the Chief Executive Officer of KBBO Americas.
 Prior to this appointment, Mr. Glenn was a Senior Managing Director at Guggenheim Partners and was a member of the Guggenheim Partners Public Affairs Committee and the Corporate Social Responsibility Committee.
 Mr. Glenn also chaired the Multicultural Employee Business Network, an employee resource group.
 Prior to Guggenheim, Mr. Glenn served as Deputy Chief of Staff to Governor Sonny Perdue of Georgia.
 Mr. Glenn also served as Special Assistant to President George W. Bush for Economic Policy in the White House in Washington, D.C.
 Mr. Glenn received his BA degree from Davidson College in North Carolina.

+Yazen Abugulal is the Group CEO of KBBO Group.
 As a seasoned banker, Mr. Abugulal has a wealth of financial management experience, both locally and internationally.
-From his early career at SHUAA Capital, one of the UAE’s oldest financial services firms, to his most recent position as Vice President at Swiss private bank Lombard Odier based in Geneva, Mr. Abugulal has closed number of successful deals while working with a wide range of high net worth individuals in the MENA region.
+From his early career at SHUAA Capital, one of the UAE’s oldest financial services firms, to his most recent position as Vice President at Swiss private bank Lombard Odier based in Geneva, Mr. Abugulal has closed a number of successful deals while working with a wide range of high net worth individuals in the MENA region.
 In 2017, he relocated from Geneva to Abu Dhabi to lead KBBO Group’s new expansion plans, and oversees acquisitions, investments and the structuring of new products to reach international markets with a diverse product offering.
 Mr. Abu Gulal is also the Chairman of Emirates Healthcare.

 Mr. Singh has more than 20 years of experience in the financial sector.
 His career has seen him hold leadership positions in the fields of Finance, Strategy, Risk Management and Business Performance Improvement for global organizations such as KMPG, EY, AIG and HP.
-He joined KBBO Group 2 years ago as the CFO of Centurion Partners Investment (CPI), one of the fast growing and key investment vehicle of KBBO Group, before being appointed as the Group CFO.
+Prior to his appointment as the Group COO of KBBO Group, Sunil was the CFO of Centurion Partners Investment (CPI), an investment group headquartered in Abu Dhabi.
+Sunil is a qualified Chartered Accountant from the Institute of Chartered Accountants of India.